pablo-fdz/pablo-fdz/README.md

-# 👋 Hi there, I'm Pablo Fernández Alburquerque!
+# 👋 Hi there, I'm Pablo!

 Welcome to my GitHub profile (@pablo-fdz)!
 I'm a data scientist and economist with solid technical and quantitative foundations, able to interpret data and, more importantly, explain its story.